-China’s largest international school, the Shanghai American School (SAS) has appointed Christophe Henry as the Head of their Puxi campus.
+China’s largest international school, the Shanghai American School (SAS), has appointed Christophe Henry as the Head of their Puxi campus.
 Founded in 1912, SAS has two campuses (Pudong & Puxi) and over 2,800 students enrolled in Pre-K through 12th grade.

 According to a notification issued by the school, Christophe was earlier with the Jakarta Intercultural School.
 He worked there for 10 years as the Middle School Principal.
 Previously he served four years as Middle School Principal at the Anglo-American School of Moscow.

 Christophe has also held various French Immersion and Social Studies teaching positions in schools throughout British Columbia, Canada.
-He holds a BA in French from Acadia University, Canada, a BA in Education of French Teaching Methods from Dalhousie University, Canada and an MA in Educational Administration from San Diego State University.
+He holds a BA in French from Acadia University, Canada, a BA in Education of French Teaching Methods from Dalhousie University, Canada, and an MA in Educational Administration from San Diego State University.

 The American School of Doha (ASD) has announced the Alfardan Group as the Sponsor Premier of the Machakos Education Center in Kenya.
 This sponsorship aligns with the Alfardan Group’s corporate social responsibility in support of global education.
-The 100,000 QR donation by Alfardan Group has propelled this project forward with the clearing of land and the laying of the foundation for all of the center’s buildings.
+The 100,000 QR donation by Alfardan Group has propelled this project forward with the clearing of land and laying the foundation for all of the center’s buildings.

 Over the last 3 years, the ASD community has collaborated to build a school to make education available to children in the Machakos county of Kenya.
-The Alfardan Group and the ASD school community members together have raised a total of 135,000 QAR through various on-campus projects.
-The school will continue to raise funds to meet their overall goal of 400,000 QR that is needed to complete this project.
+The Alfardan Group and the ASD school community members have raised a total of 135,000 QAR through various on-campus projects.
+The school will continue to raise funds to meet their overall goal of 400,000 QR needed to complete this project.

-“BSC is delighted to add to our university pathways portfolio with a high-quality NCUK program with great master’s degree progression routes,” Steve Phillips, managing director of Pathways and Transnational Education at BSC said.
+“BSC is delighted to add to our university pathways portfolio with a high-quality NCUK program with great master’s degree progression routes,” Steve Phillips, managing director of Pathways and Transnational Education at BSC, said.
 “Our students now have more flexible options than ever before with their chosen higher education path.”
-Prospective students need to have studied a bachelor’s degree in a language other than English from a university on a government approved list.
+Prospective students need to have studied a bachelor’s degree in a language other than English from a university on a government-approved list.
 They also must have a grade equivalent to a 2:1 and a language level of IELTS 5.5 or equivalent.

 CIEE has announced the winners of the Frederick Douglass Global Fellowship, which covers all the costs for 10 outstanding students from Minority Serving Institutions to participate in a customized summer study abroad program focused on leadership and intercultural communication.
 Fellows are selected based on their academic achievement, communication skills, and commitment to social justice. — qualities representative of the award’s namesake, African American social reformer, abolitionist, orator, writer, and international statesman Frederick Douglass.